|

 old trails by using quads, hiking or by mountainbiking to exploring

-the countryside, especially if you enjoy rock hounding or searching
+the countryside, especially if you enjoy rock hounding or viewing

 the abandoned towns of Bradian, Brexton or Ogden.